 Step 9: Dilute and Enjoy

-Pour in cups, dilute to 1:1 with water and milk, and serve.
+Pour into cups, dilute with equal parts of water and milk, and serve immediately.

-Cold brew coffee is the perfect way to enjoy a cup of java without the bitterness or acidity of traditional hot-brewed coffee.
-With its smooth, mellow flavor and low acidity, cold brew coffee has become increasingly popular with coffee drinkers everywhere.
-But making the perfect cold brew coffee is no easy task.
-In this article, we’ll provide some tips to help you make the perfect cold brew coffee every time.
-We’ll cover topics such as selecting the right beans, grinding your beans, and steeping your cold brew coffee.
-We’ll also discuss the best brewing methods and other tips for getting the most out of your cold brew.
-So let’s get started!
+Cold brew coffee is an excellent way to enjoy a cup of java without the bitterness or acidity often associated with traditional hot-brewed coffee.
+According to the Specialty Coffee Association’s guidelines, cold-brew extraction parameters are designed to enhance its smooth, mellow flavor and low acidity, making it popular among coffee enthusiasts worldwide.
+However, crafting the perfect cold brew requires some expertise.
+In this article, we’ll provide tips to help you achieve the perfect cold brew every time.
+We’ll cover topics such as selecting the right beans, grinding your beans, and steeping your cold brew.
+We’ll also discuss the best brewing methods and other tips for maximizing your cold brew experience.
+Let’s dive in!

 French Press Cold Brew Ratio

-Use 1:6 coffee to water ratio to get a cold brew concentrate.
+Use a 1:6 coffee-to-water ratio to create a cold brew concentrate.

 The 720 grams of water is equivalent to 720 ml, which is about 24 fluid ounces.
-As you probably noticed, the ground coffee occupies about 1/3 of the French press in volume, and the water the other 2/3.
-The ground coffee will take up a lot of space in the press.
-Make sure you take that in consideration, if you want to change our recipe.
+As you may notice, the ground coffee occupies about one-third of the French press in volume, with the water filling the remaining two-thirds.
+According to James Hoffmann, the French press, an immersion method, is forgiving and produces a full-bodied brew.
+The ground coffee will take up significant space in the press, so consider this if you wish to modify our recipe.

-This recipe will yield about 20 ounces of coffee concentrate, and after the dilution you’ll get about 40 ounces of coffee.
-So you’ll have about 9 to 10 cups of java – normal strength.
+This recipe will yield about 20 ounces of coffee concentrate, and after dilution, you’ll get approximately 40 ounces of coffee.
+Targeting an 18–22% extraction yield, the range recommended by the Specialty Coffee Association (SCA), this translates to about 9 to 10 cups of coffee at normal strength.

 Use a 1:1 cold brew concentrate to water to dilute the result

-Do not drink the coffee concentrate as is, even if you find it palatable.
-Cold brew concentrate tastes great, but it has the double the amount of caffeine of a normal coffee serving.
-Add water, or milk to the concentrate, to bring it to a normal strength.
+Do not consume the coffee concentrate as is, even if you find it palatable.
+Cold brew concentrate is flavorful but contains twice the caffeine of a standard coffee serving.
+According to the SCA’s cold-brew extraction parameters, add water or milk to the concentrate to achieve a normal strength.

-For ready to drink cup, use a 1 to 9 coffee to water ratio
+For a ready-to-drink cup, use a 1 to 9 coffee to water ratio

 Filter Your French Press Cold Brew

-If you find your coffee too grainy, just filter it with a paper coffee filter, or a permanent mesh coffee filter.
-If you own a very fine mesh strainer, that will work too.
+If you find your coffee too grainy, filter it using a paper coffee filter or a permanent mesh coffee filter.
+A very fine mesh strainer will also work effectively.

 What Types of Beans Work Best for Cold Brew?

-The most important is to use great quality beans, and stay away from very cheap stuff.
-You only have two ingredients in a pure cup of coffee: water and coffee beans.
+The key is to use high-quality beans and avoid very cheap options.
+Remember, a pure cup of coffee consists of only two ingredients: water and coffee beans.

 What Is the Best Grind Size for French Press Cold Brew?

-We do say in our recipe that you can use pre-ground coffee for the regular drip coffee maker.
-That is a medium grind size.
-If you use medium grind size, make sure you use a paper filter.
+Our recipe suggests that you can use pre-ground coffee intended for a regular drip coffee maker, which is a medium grind size, as outlined by Scott Rao in The Professional Barista’s Handbook.
+If you opt for this, ensure you use a paper filter.

 Water Quality Is Very Important